-• Record homelessness: Over the past year, the number of homeless people sleeping each night in the New York City shelter system increased by 7% from 50,135 people in January 2013 to 53,615 people in January 2014, the highest level ever recorded.
+• Over the past year, the number of homeless people sleeping each night in the New York City shelter system increased by seven percent, from 50,135 people in January 2013 to 53,615 people in January 2014, the highest level ever recorded.

-• Child homelessness continues to surge: The number of homeless children increased by 8% over the past year, reaching an all-time-high 22,712 children sleeping in homeless shelters in January 2014.
+• The number of homeless children increased by eight percent over the past year, reaching an all-time-high 22,712 children sleeping in homeless shelters in January 2014.

-• Length of stay rises, again: Average shelter stays for homeless families with children rose by a remarkable two months (60 days), or 16 percent, during the past year.
-The average shelter stay for homeless families with children is now 14.5 months, the longest ever recorded.
+• Average shelter stays for homeless families with children rose by a remarkable two months (60 days), or 16 percent, during the past year.
+The average shelter stay for a homeless family with children is now an alarming 14.5 months (435 days), the longest ever recorded.

-• Not just families: The number of homeless single adults sleeping each night in the New York City shelter system rose 5% to 11,342 women and men, another new all-time record.
+• The number of homeless single adults sleeping each night in the New York City shelter system rose five percent to 11,342 women and men, a new all-time record.

-• Record numbers all year long: During FY 2013 more than 111,000 different New Yorkers – including more than 40,000 different children – turned to the homeless shelter system, 5% more than the previous year
+• Over the course of FY 2013, more than 111,000 different New Yorkers – including more than 40,000 different children – turned to the homeless shelter system, five percent more than the previous year.

 2. Convert “cluster-site” shelter units back to permanent housing, significantly reducing family homelessness and phasing out this wasteful program.